mlg-blog/mlg-blog.github.io/_drafts/2021-07-20-subnetwork-inference.md

     - name: Eric Nalisnick
       link: https://enalisnick.github.io
 comments:   true
-image:      /assets/images/subnet-inference/d_prediction.png
+image:      /assets/images/subnetwork-inference/d_prediction.png
 excerpt: |
-    This blog post describes <i>subnetwork inference</i>, a recently-proposed framework for improved Bayesian inference in deep neural networks.
-The high-level idea is to perform inference over only a small, carefully selected subset of the model parameters instead of all parameters.
-This allows using fairly expressive posterior approximations (<i>e.g.</i> full covariance Gaussian distributions) that would otherwise be intractable.
+	This blog post describes <i>subnetwork inference</i>, a Bayesian deep learning method where inference is done over only a small, carefully selected subset of the model weights instead of all weights.
+This allows using expressive posterior approximations (<i>e.g.</i> full covariance Gaussian distributions) that would otherwise be intractable.
 ---